What is Day Trading?

 - ETFs

-Even though the interest in a TFSA is considered nontaxable, if the income in the TFSA is determined to come from any sort of investment income, that will be taxed.
+Even though interest in a TFSA is considered nontaxable, any income from investments in a TFSA will be taxed.

 How will the CRA know what the TFSA is used for?
-Well, even though it is not necessary to individually declare your year-end balance of your TFSA, banks do provide that information to the CRA annually.
-So, before you start using TFSAs for day trading, make sure you speak with a financial professional to make sure you fall within the CRA tax guidelines.
+Well, even though it is not necessary to individually declare your TFSA year-end balance, banks do provide that information to the CRA annually.
+So, before you start using TFSAs for day trading, make sure you speak with a financial professional to ensure you fall within the CRA tax guidelines.

 How Much Do You Need to Start Day Trading in Canada?

 In Canada, there is no minimum amount required to start day trading.
-However, depending on what financial markets you are trading in can determine what amount you should start with.
-If you are trading in FOREX it is traded in lots and a minimum of 1000 units of the foreign currency you are trading in is needed.
+However, the financial markets you trade in can determine how much you should start with.
+If you are trading FOREX, it is traded in lots, and a minimum of 1000 units of the foreign currency you are trading is required.
 Therefore, the minimum amount of money needed would be enough for 1000 lots.

-Stocks have no minimum amount in Canada but the U.S requires $25,000.00.
-If you decide to trade in U.S stocks this amount might be required but a broker would be able to recommend a reasonable amount to start with.
+Stocks have no minimum amount in Canada, but the U.S requires $25,000.00.
+If you decide to trade in U.S stocks, this amount might be required,d but a broker would be able to recommend a reasonable amount to start with.

 How Do You Make Money as a Canadian Day Trader?